christianalfoni/impact/docs/giving-up-react.md

 }
 ```

 What this means in practice is that consuming components will reconcile regardless of what state from this reducer they are consuming.
 This is something the React Compiler can not fix.
-It can memoize as much as it wants in `MyContext`, but at the end of the day the value passed on the context has to change and every single consuming components will reconcile.
+It can memoize as much as it wants in `MyContext`, but at the end of the day the value passed on the context has to change and every single consuming component will reconcile.

 So even with the React Compiler we will still be leaning towards global state management solutions to fix the performance issues of React.
 And this is my biggest friction with React.
 Why do we need to work with two different sets of state management primitives, in different types of runtimes to build applications?